killerprojecte/uni-jna/www/FrequentlyAskedQuestions.md

   <version>5.8.0</version>
 </dependency>
 ```
-and include `requires com.sun.jna;` in your module descriptor in your `module-info.java` file.
+and include `requires com.sun.unijna;` in your module descriptor in your `module-info.java` file.

 If you use the `jna-platform` user-contributed mappings:
 ```